SEU-CT-Recon/crip/README.md

 </p>
 An all-in-one tool for Cone-Beam CT Data IO, Pre/Post-process, Physics, Dual Energy, Low Dose and everything only except Reconstruction.

+:warning: crip is still under very "agile" development and **no** API consistency between versions are guaranteed.
+Use at your own risk! :construction:

 ## Install

 - Via [PyPI](https://pypi.org/project/crip/)